BDC Hamburger Icon

 Outside the government, many private companies invest in entrepreneurial projects to advance their philanthropy efforts or to nurture innovative new projects they may wish to acquire or use in the future.

 Generally, to obtain a corporate grant, businesses are asked to turn in portfolios, essays or business plans as part of their application.
-These are some examples of popular corporate grants:
+An example of a corporate grant is the Comcast Innovation Fund

-You can find lists of other available corporate grants on the Council on Foundations website, which is free, or Candid’s Foundation Directory, which requires a subscription.
+You can find lists of available corporate grants on the Council on Foundations website, which is free or Candid’s Foundation Directory, which requires a subscription.

 How to get approved for a grant